 Kinbaine Shawl Kit

 We now offer handy kits of this pattern.
-All kits include enough yarn to make these lovely socks along with the pattern, a shadecard for one of our ranges and a fab project bag to keep it all safe.
+All kits include enough yarn to make these lovely socks along with the pattern, a limited edition button badge and a fab project bag to keep it all safe.
 Happy knitting!

 The Kinbaine Crochet Shawl pattern is designed by our friend Fay Daspher-Hughes.
 Click here if you’d like to buy just the pattern, without the yarn.